evadecker/eva.town/src/content/projects/2024/namesake/index.md

 ---
 title: Namesake
-description: Work-in-progress design and build for a web app to help trans people navigate the (often byzantine) legal name change process.
+description: Streamlining the legal name change process for trans people in the U.S.
 slug: namesake
 roles:
   - Research